£

 The important thing is that you don’t wait for the fear to go away before you start taking small steps towards living life as you want to.

-If I’m struggling, at what point should I seek further support?
+I'm struggling, when should I seek further support?

 You can seek support at any point you wish to, but especially when you feel like things are building up in your mind and you feel overwhelmed.
 If your distress is staying high, and affecting your ability to function as you would like to, it can be useful to seek support at this point.